zetamarkets/sdk/README.md

 // USDC faucet - Mint $10,000 USDC (Note USDC is fake on devnet) await fetch(`${SERVER_URL}/faucet/USDC`, {
   method: "post",
   body: JSON.stringify({
     key: wallet.publicKey.toString(),
     amount: 10_000,
   }),
   headers: { "Content-Type": "application/json" },
 });

 // Loads the SDK exchange singleton.
 This can take up to 10 seconds... await Exchange.load(
   PROGRAM_ID,
   Network.DEVNET,
   connection,
   utils.defaultCommitment(),
   undefined, // Exchange wallet can be ignored for normal clients.
-    0,         // ThrottleMs - increase if you are running into rate limit issues on startup. undefined, // Callback - See below for more details.
+  0, // ThrottleMs - increase if you are running into rate limit issues on startup. undefined // Callback - See below for more details.
 );
 ```